xinthink/flutter-keep/README.md

 This is a simplified [Google Keep] mobile app 'clone' built with [Flutter] + [Firebase].
 For practicing prototyping and Flutter skills only.

-If you love to, please read the [series of stories] on Medium to find out how to create this app from scratch.
+If you love to, please read the [series of stories] on Medium to find out how to create an app like this from scratch.

 Screenshots: